Surcharges

 The surcharge feature can be enabled/disabled on both the company and customer levels.

-The surcharge fee rate must be set up by the AR Automation team.
-Please contact support by emailing [email protected].
+The surcharge fee rate must be set up by the AR Automation team as well.
+Please contact support or your implementation engineer.

 The surcharge fee value is passed to BlueSnap reports in metadata fields, so your reports will display new report columns reflecting the surcharge fee value.
 The data will be passed to BlueSnap with the following meta field values: